Skip to main content

 Kayleigh Kanoza

-Senior Director, Strategy & Change — Ottawa, ON
+Executive Director, Strategy & Change — Ottawa, ON

 Kayleigh started her journey at Scouts Canada in 2017 as Director of Marketing and Communications.
 Since then, she has held portfolios in organizational planning, change management, risk management and governance.
 She currently supports the organization in implementing and designing strategic initiatives that build better opportunity for young people.